adityavkurup/symphony/README.md

 Curtain Call and Future Crescendos
 As our symphony draws to a close, we’ve embarked on a whirlwind journey, crafting the foundations of the Symphony Music Application using the potent REACT.
 Just as a musical composition evolves over time, our application is a canvas for future endeavors.
 We’ve laid the groundwork for user authentication, real-time features, and refined experiences, allowing us to compose future crescendos in the symphony of Symphony.

-Here is the link for my project: Symphony Music App
+Here is the link for my project: https://thesymphonymusicapp.netlify.app/